 After the Visa is Approved

-Passports containing visas and additional documents will be returned to applicants in sealed envelopes by the courrier service within two to three working days once a Consular officer approves the immigrant visa application.
+Passports containing visas and additional documents will be returned to applicants in sealed envelopes by the courrier service within seven (7) working days once a Consular officer approves the immigrant visa application.

 The courier plastic envelope may be opened by you.
 You will note that along with your passport with the visa you will receive a second sealed envelope which contains all the documents that you submitted in your visa interview.
 You must NOT open this envelop and must hand-carry it to the U.S.